Observation of top-quark pair production in lead-lead collisions at $\sqrt{s_\mathrm{NN}}=5.02$ TeV with the ATLAS detector

 Effects of jet quenching~\cite{Qin:2015srf} are not modeled in MC simulation.
 Jet quenching is extensively explored at the LHC~\cite{Cunqueiro:2021wls}, typically reducing the energy scale and broadening the resolution between the final state parton kinematics and the reconstructed jet energy in a HI collision.
-The detector response and the jet modeling is studied using $Z \rightarrow \ell\ell$ events, with at least one reconstructed jet.
+Any modifications to the jet spectra may potentially affect the event yields in the signal regions.
+Therefore, the detector response and the jet modeling is studied using $Z \rightarrow \ell\ell$ events, with at least one reconstructed jet.
 Effective correction factors for the jet energy scale are derived separately for central and peripheral collisions to account for the remaining mis-modeling of the detector response, jet-quenching effects, the description of jets from the UE, and random energy fluctuations that are reconstructed as jets.
 Moreover, the jet selection in the analysis is optimized such that the impact of the lack of jet-quenching modeling in MC simulation is minimized.
-Only a requirement on the number of jets is imposed and jet kinematics are not used in the discriminating variable for the cross-section measurement.
+Only a requirement on the number of jets is imposed and jet kinematics are not used in the discriminating variable for the cross section measurement.